NVIDIA/NVFlare/examples/cifar10/cifar10-sim/README.md

 ## 3. Run simulated FL experiments

-We are using NVFlare's [simulator]() to run the following experiments.
+We are using NVFlare's [FL simulator](https://nvflare.readthedocs.io/en/latest/user_guide/fl_simulator.html) to run the following experiments.

 First set the output root where to save the results
 ```